ep2p/kademlia-api/README.md

 ### Kademlia Overview 1

 In first video of EP2P lecture about Kademlia Algorithm, we are going to gain brief understanding about elements of Kademlia nodes, network structure and Distributed Hash Tables (DHT) in theory.
-In next video, we will see these concepts in code examples.

 [![Kademlia Algorithm Overview 1](https://github.com/ep2p/kademlia-api/blob/main/kademlia-ov1.png?raw=1)](https://youtu.be/7o0pfKDq9KE)